 Outstanding Abstract Achievement Presentation Awards will be awarded to the top abstract in each research category.
 In addition to a 15-minute speaking slot, winners will receive free conference registration.
 Adherence to Abstract Guidelines is strongly recommended.

-Abstracts not winning a travel award will be automatically considered for poster presentation (see below).
+Abstracts not selected for oral presentation will be automatically considered for poster presentation (see below).

-This year, two of the oral presentation/travel awards will be presented to women-minority-persons with disability.
+Women-Minorities-Those With Disability: Two of the oral presentation awards will be presented to women-minority-persons with disability.
 The submission form will provide an opportunity to indicate whether this qualification applies.

 Conference Registrants of all types are encouraged to submit an abstract to be considered for poster presentation.
-Two abstracts will be awarded poster presentation awards based on the presentation at the conference, and registration fees will be reimbursed following the conference.
-Abstracts must have no more than 250 words, including headings.
+Two thematic poster sessions will be judged during the conference.
+(Note: Abstracts submitted only for poster presentation don't

-There will be two thematic poster sessions, both taking place after the Elevator Pitch Competition.
-If your abstract is approved for poster presentation, you will be notified of your poster session and number a few weeks before the conference.
+Submitters of abstracts approved for poster presentation will be notified of session assignment and poster display number a few weeks before the conference.
 The recommended poster size is 3'x5'.
 Poster boards and pushpins will be available.